47degrees/fp-with-arrow-videos/EitherT.md

 - __EitherT.monad(F.monad()).binding { ... } Comprehensions__ can be __used to imperatively compute__ over multiple EitherT values in sequence.
 - __EitherT.applicative(F.monad()).map { ... }__ can be used to compute over multiple EitherT values preserving type information and __abstracting over arity__ with `map`.

+^ So, let's review the concepts:
+^ fold, map, flatMap, and others are used to compute over the internal contents of an EitherT value.
+^ Monad binding comprehensions can be used to compute over multiple EitherT values in sequence.
+^ Applicative can be used to compute over multiple EitherT values preserving type information.

 ---

 # EitherT :: Conclusion